jadeydi/aviator-jekyll-template/_documentation/app.md

 parameters:

 content_markdown: |-
   Since you have to register an App before you can use Mixin Network, please go to [https://developers.mixin.one/](https://developers.mixin.one/).
 You can get the following informations.
 All of them will be used in the future.
-Following is the explaination of the params
+Following is an example of the parameters.

   ``` golang
     ClientId        = "89e0bdee-c355-47f2-945a-be48be875606"